openxrlab/xrdslam/README.md

   Save the rendering result or not. (default: True)

-- --config.method-name
+- --config.algorithm-name

-  NOTE: When use splaTAM, method name should be set. (default: None)
+  NOTE: When use splaTAM, algorithm name should be set. (default: None)

 #### ds-eval